 Do you feel as though some parts of your face are out of sync?
 Like some features are off-balance with others?
 A small or receded chin can often leave other parts like your nose or mouth looking much larger than they actually are.
-If you are unhappy with the appearance of your chin and are wanting a stronger and more pronounced look, you may benefit from chin implants with Seattle plastic surgeon, Dr. Robert Grenley.
+If you are unhappy with the appearance of your chin and are wanting a stronger and more pronounced look, you may benefit from chin implants with Seattle cosmetic surgeon, Dr. Craig Jonov.

 These implants are made of silicone and will be placed through a discreet incision made either inside your mouth or under your chin.
 A small pocket will be created near the front of your jawbone for the implant to be placed.